 There are three main types of heating systems, having various efficiencies.
 Heat pumps are always going to be more efficient (and cheaper to operate) than combustion or electric resistance systems.

 The most common types of combustion heating systems involve the burning of oil, wood, natural gas or propane.
 The heat can be delivered throughout the house (central heating) with pipes or ducts, or emanated from a point source (stove or fireplace).
 Combustion heating systems are less than 100% efficient because heat is “lost” as it exits via the chimney.
 Depending on the technology, wood combustion systems are 55% to 75% efficient, and oil is around 85% efficient.
-Condensing gas systems are the most efficient combustion scenario with efficiencies over 90%.
+Condensing gas systems are the most

 The most common types of electric resistance heating systems are electric boilers (hot water central heat) and electric baseboard heaters (space heating).
 Electric resistance heating is considered to be 100% efficient, meaning that one unit of energy (electricity) in will result in the equivalent amount of energy (heat) out.
 However, in Atlantic Canada, the production of electricity is largely based on fossil fuels, making electric heat somewhat of an environmental concern.